 The Company borrows money under the PNC Facility.
-The PNC Facility has a term ending on November 8, 2023.
+The PNC Facility matures onNovember 8, 2023.
 Advances made under the PNC Facility bear interest at the U.S. base rate plus an applicable margin ranging from 0.75% to 1.25%, or LIBOR plus an applicable margin ranging from 2.50% to 3.00%.
 The base commercial lending rate should approximate U.S. prime rate.

 The Company also borrows money under the Financing Agreement.
-The Term Loan A Facility matures on November 8, 2023.
-The Term Loan A Facility bears interest LIBOR plus an applicable margin of 8.75% through June 30, 2020, and borrowings under the Financing Agreement will thereafter bear interest at LIBOR plus an applicable margin ranging from 7.25% to 8.75%.
-In July 2019, the Company paid the Term Loan B Facility in full.
-In August 2019, the Company paid \$10,000 off the Term Loan A Facility.
+The Term Loan A Facility matures onNovember 8, 2023.
+The Term Loan A Facility bore interest LIBOR plus an applicable margin of 8.75% through June 30, 2020, and borrowings under the Financing Agreement thereafter bear interest at LIBOR plus an applicable margin ranging from 7.25% to 8.75%.

-The impact of a 10% change in interest rates would have a significant impact on our reported earnings.
+The following table highlights the impact of a hypothetical 10% change in interest rates on our reported earnings.

-10% increase in interest rate (millions) \$ 0.6 10% decrease in interest rate (millions) \$ (0.6)
+10% increase in interest rate (millions) \$ 0.5 10% decrease in interest rate (millions) \$ (0.5)